 9. Field questions from the audience

-During the webinar, attendees may send questions in via the webinar client software.
+During the webinar, attendees may send questions via the webinar client software.
 It’s a best practice to save these questions until the end of the event and then have the moderator ask them of the speakers.
 Make sure that this time is built into your schedule, and that the moderator knows to save five to ten minutes at the end of the session for Q&A. It’s also good when you begin, in the housekeeping section, to tell your attendees the process for asking questions.

 10. Have the moderator conclude the event